Share

 Block all changes: Hevo does not make any changes to the column order in the Destination.

-Column Data Type Updated Allow all changes: Hevo updates the data type of the column in the Destination if it is a widening change.
+Column Data Type Updated Allow all changes: Hevo updates the data type of the column in the Destination.

-Read Data Type Handling to know how Hevo assigns and handles data types while replicating data.
+Read Data Type Evolution to know how Hevo assigns and handles data types while replicating data.

 Tell us what went wrong